 This year UBC’s finance teams have collaborated with:

 - Faculty and administrative unit leadership, through individual strategic budget meetings as well as financial forecast/outlook sessions

 - Associate vice-presidents and senior staff

 - Indigenous Strategic Plan Executive Advisory Committee (ISPEAC) and President’s Advisory Committee on Indigenous Affairs

 - Elected student leadership

+These processes ensure that financial planning across the university is aligned with UBC’s strategic priorities and encourages collaboration and knowledge sharing across all academic and administrative groups.
 While budgets for the Vancouver and Okanagan campuses are determined separately, they are combined in the annual Budget Report before being presented to the Board of Governors for consideration.
-The standard timeline for the development of UBC’s budget is as follows: